ysagon/clusterwebapp/faq.md

 ## What applications are installed on Baobab ?

-The page [link] hosts a list of installed software on Baobab.
+The page [applications](#applications) hosts a list of installed software on Baobab.

 If you don't find what you need in the list, it may be installed however.
 Just try to use it.